SOURCES OF FUNDING

-The Heritage Lottery Fund remains a key funding source for industrial heritage, and notwithstanding an increasingly competitive application process as other funding sources are squeezed, the suite of current and recently introduced programmes (operating under the new 2013-2018 HLF Strategic Framework) offers important opportunities for the sector.
-One general change is that HLF have increased the flexibility of their funding programmes by removing prescriptions on what they will not fund, instead saying that they will now fund anything if it meets the relevant defined ‘outcomes’ across the ‘heritage’, ‘people’ and ‘communities’ categories.
+The National Lottery Heritage Fund remains a key funding source for industrial heritage, and notwithstanding an increasingly competitive application process as other funding sources are squeezed, the suite of current and recently introduced programmes offers important opportunities for the sector.

 The Association for Independent Museums (AIM) operates a number of easily-accessible grant schemes to help members with sustainability, income generation, governance, remedial conservation, collections care and training.
 As with all funding and grant schemes please carefully read through guidance documents for eligibilty requirements and terms and conditions.